ralmnsk/tommultimodule2/README.md

 # tommultimodule2
-There is a simple news site web application with such technologies as java, servlets, jsp, jstl, jdbc.
+There is a application with such technologies as Spring Boot, Spring MVC, Spring Security, Spring Data, Hibernate, mySQL, JSP.
-It is the multi module project consists of submodules: dao, models, service, web.

 The News portal project is a multi module web application.
 To simplify the process of the project development Maven was used.
 There are dao layer, model module, web and service modules in the application.
 News portal is connected to the mySQL database where users, news data, messages and other information are stored.

 Users, administrator and unregistered portal guests have different access levels and menu.
 The unregistered user can read the news.
 The registered user can also read news, but creates, edits, deletes and comments.